zuozc/ci.docker.dsm-enterprise/Base/README.md

     3. When the container is started the server is started

-Building the IBM Data Server Manager Base image
+Building the IBM Data Server Manager image

     1. Place the downloaded IBM Data Server Manager binaries and unpack to ibm-datasrvrmgr